 The evaluation methods are the same as for on-campus students.
 Off-campus students are subject to the same evaluation procedures including for examinations of industrial certifications

 No, it is mandatory to attend live classes at the times indicated on the calendar and to participate.

 Can I follow the course solely from watching the class recordings?
 Especially if I live on the American continent?

 Due to time difference with the Americas, DSTI may consider a request to follow the programme in deferred mode.
 However, this modality is strongly discouraged for all the reasons described above, but also for the lack of interaction with the rest of the cohort.
-Again, if this is your case, the International Executive MSc in Applied Data Science and Big Data programme facilitates access for students of the American continent as it is based on part-time learning meaning you can watch the class recordings off-line.
+Again, if this is your case, the SPOC MSc in Applied Data Science and Big Data programme facilitates access for students of the American continent as it is based on part-time learning meaning you can watch the class recordings off-line.